ex-jedi/beginner-javascript-tutorials/README.md

   - XML is very rarely used, the name is kind of an artifact.
 - Data from a URL is in **JSON** (JavaScript Object Notation).
 - JSON sent from a URL is sent as a string.
+- GitHub has a list of public API's you can play with. <https://github.com/public-apis/public-apis>

   ```javascript
   // My data from the GitHub Api - https://api.github.com/users/ex-jedi